 Failure would be redeemed by doing a design exercise and submitting a formal report during the normal resit period in summer.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online.
+Additional Notes: Delivery of both teaching and assessment will be blended, primarily as face to face lectures and computer labs on campus.